postmanlabs/pmquickstarts/site/pmguides/src/introduction_to_apis/introduction_to_postman.md

 1. Hover over your collection **Intro to HTTP APIs Module** and click the more options icon.
 1. Click **Add request**.
 1. Rename the new request `Retrieve image`.
-1. In the request URL field, enter `{{nasa_image_url}`.
+1. In the request URL field, enter `{{nasa_image_url}}`.
 This variable doesn’t mean anything at the moment.
 You’ll change that in a few steps.
 1. Click **Save**.
 1. Now click back into `Pictures from November 2022`.
 1. Click the **Tests** tab.